-Since the last inspection, the childminder has significantly improved the monitoring the educational programmes and the self-evaluation of the provision.
-She has worked with the local authority advisor and co-childminder to make significant improvements to benefit the children in her care.
+Since the last inspection, the childminder has worked closely with her co-childminder to develop much stronger systems for monitoring the educational programmes and self-evaluating the provision.
+Guidance is proactively sought from a local authority adviser, supporting the childminder to make significant improvements to benefit the children in her care.
 This is particularly evident in the steps taken to develop the effective use of observation and assessments in monitoring children's progress.
-Clear areas for development have been identified in order to continue to build on the setting's existing strengths, such as organising an open day for parents, in order to encourage them to exchange even more information about their children's learning at home.
+Future plans for development are clearly identified to build on the strengths of the setting.
+For example, the childminder has secure plans to offer an open day for parents, in order to inspire them to be even more active in exchanging information about their children's learning at home.
 Parental questionnaires are issued to ensure parents have a formal opportunity to put forward their views.
 Their responses indicate that they are very satisfied with the care their children receive, and particularly praise the healthy food provided for their children.